The 'decoys' were built with a variety of forms and numbers of legs. Image by Jeff Cremer.

 After asking other experts, I cannot seem find another example of an animal creating a bigger, decoy version of itself to escape predation, making this species not only interesting to taxonomists naming new species but to those who study animal behavior, as well.

-After 3 days of searching we found about 25 of the spiders found in one floodplain area surrounding the Tambopata Research Center.
+After 3 days of searching we found about 25 of the spiders found in one floodplain area surrounding this amazon jungle lodge, the Tambopata Research Center.
 Extensive searches in other areas did not turn up any of the spiders, showing that they have a rather restricted range, at least locally.

 For now, we are looking for spider-specialists to collaborate with to describe this species, and enjoying pointing it out to tourists who come to Tambopata to check out all of our strange, interesting wildlife.

 Follow Phil Torres on Twitter @phil_torres

 If you are planning an amazon tour with remarkable opportunities to Discover a New Species for science, then Chat With Us!
 Our guests have been helping us to discover 10 different species last year, and guess what, they have named it!